 Tuscany is mostly known for its countryside and art cities however, it also has a stunning riviera with a beautiful coastline and some interesting ancient sites dating back to Etruscan time.

-This is an area where the hill meet the sea: on the same day, here you can sun bathe, go horse riding or enjoy a visit to a historical hilltop town.
+This is an area where the hills meet the sea: on the same day, here you can sunbathe, go horse riding or enjoy a visit to a historical hilltop town.

 The best places to visit in Italy by region: what to see where

-To help you make practical use of this list, I have organised this what to see in Italy section by region and followed a somewhat North to South order.
+To help you make practical use of this list, I have organized this what to see in Italy section by region and followed a somewhat North to South order.

 Gran Paradiso Park